A Simple Separable Exact C*-Algebra not Anti-isomorphic to Itself: Definitions

 \begin{proof} Corollary 3.9(b) of~\cite{BlaRor} implies that if $p, q \in M_{\infty} (A)$ are \pj s with $q \neq 0$ and $\tau (p) < \tau (q)$ for every quasitrace $\ta$ on~$A,$ then $p \precsim q.$ It is proved in~\cite{Haa} that any quasitrace on a unital exact \ca\ is a tracial state.
 It is now clear that if $\tau (p) < \tau (q)$ for every quasitrace $\ta$ on~$A,$ then $q \neq 0.$ This verifies Definition~\ref{D:OrdDetTr}. \end{proof}

-\begin{remark} The paper~\cite{Haa} remains unpublished.
-It is therefore worth explaining how one can prove Proposition~\ref{order} using only published results.
+\begin{remark} Since~\cite{Haa} remains unpublished, we explain how one can prove Proposition~\ref{order} using only published results.
 First, every quasitrace $\ta$ on~$A$ defines a state on $K_0 (A)$ by using the extension of $\ta$ to $M_{\infty} (A)$ and the formula $\ta_* ([p]) = \ta (p).$ The converse is also true (Theorem~3.3 of~\cite{BR}).
 So it is enough to show that every state on $K_0 (A)$ is actually induced by a tracial state on~$A.$ For a unital exact \ca~$A,$ this is Corollary~9.18 of~\cite{HT}. \end{remark}

 We follow Section~2 of~\cite{BPT} (not the original source) for the Cuntz semigroup.
+See~\cite{BPT} and the references there for proofs of the assertions made here.

 \begin{definition} Let $A$ be a \ca. Given $a, b\in M_{\infty} (A)_{+},$ we say that $a$ is {\emph{Cuntz subequivalent}} to~$b,$ denoted by $a \precsim b,$ if there is a sequence $(v_n)_{n = 1}^{\infty}$ in $M_{\infty} (A)$ such that